76

 There are several known fear periods in puppyhood, and each one is associated with a specific stage of development.

 The first fear period begins at around two weeks old and lasts until about four weeks old.
 During this time, puppies are often afraid of sudden noises and movements.
-They may easily startle and should be handled calmly and gently, but still be exposed to a variety of sounds, motion, textures and touch.
+They may easily startle and should be handled calmly and gently, but still be exposed to a variety of sounds, motion, textures, and touch.

 The second fear period begins at around six weeks of age.
 Puppies at this age are learning how big the world is and may explore new behaviors such as resource guarding.
-While puppies at this age should be generally curious and confident, they may have a day (or a week) where they show fear about things that previously didn’t bother them.
+While puppies at this age should be generally curious and confident, they may have a day (or a week) when they show fear about things that previously didn’t bother them.

 Choosing ethical breeders can make a massive difference in your experience!
 Good breeders use positive reinforcement and dedicated positive socialization challenges such as ENS and Puppy Culture to encourage confidence.